International

 Main Sectors of Industry

 China has a highly diversified economy, dominated by the manufacturing and agricultural sectors.
-China is the most populated country in the world and one of the largest producers and consumers of agricultural products.
-The agricultural sector is estimated to have employed 24.7% of the active population in 2022 (World Bank, 2023) and accounted for 7.3% of GDP, although only 15% of the Chinese soil (about 1.2 M km²) is arable.
+It is the most populated country in the world and one of the largest producers and consumers of agricultural products.
+The agricultural sector is estimated to employ 24% of the active population (World Bank, latest data available) and to account for 7.3% of GDP, although only 15% of the Chinese soil (about 1.2 M km²) is arable.
 China is the leading global producer of cereals, rice, cotton, potatoes and tea.
 In terms of livestock, it also dominates sheep and pork livestock farming as well as the world’s fish production.
 A series of plans have been aimed at transforming, modernising and diversifying agriculture to increase productivity.
-Additionally, the country is rich in natural resources, and has significant coal reserves (the country's primary energy source), which account for two-thirds of the total primary energy consumption.
-China is the world leader in the production of certain ores (tin, iron, gold, phosphates, zinc and titanium) and has significant petrol and natural gas reserves, making the country the 5th biggest oil producer in the world, with 4.99 million barrels produced per day in 2022.
+Data from the National Bureau of Statistics (NBS) show that China's grain output rose 1.3% year on year to a record high of 695.41 million tonnes in 2023, marking the ninth consecutive year with a grain harvest of over 650 million tonnes.
+Additionally, the country is rich in natural resources and has significant coal reserves (the country's primary energy source), which account for two-thirds of the total primary energy consumption.
+China is the world leader in the production of certain ores (tin, iron, gold, phosphates, zinc and titanium) and has significant petrol and natural gas reserves, making the country the 6th-biggest oil producer in the world, with 4.01 million barrels produced per day in 2023.

-The industry sector contributed to approximately 34.9% of China's GDP and employed 27% of the population in 2022 (World Bank, 2023).
+The industry sector contributed to approximately 39.9% of China's GDP and employed 28% of the population in 2022 (World Bank).
 China has become one of the most preferred destinations for the outsourcing of global manufacturing units thanks to its cheap labour market, despite an increase in labour costs in recent years.
-China’s economic development has coincided primarily with the development of a competitive and outward-oriented manufacturing sector.
+The country is a global leader in various manufacturing sectors like machinery manufacturing; electronics; textiles and garments; and steel and automobiles (the Chinese manufacturer BYD overtook Tesla to become the world's biggest electric car company in the final quarter of 2023).
+China’s economic growth has coincided primarily with the development of a competitive and outward-oriented manufacturing sector.
 More than half of the Chinese exports are made by companies with foreign capital.
-Their share in the sector's added-value varies according to the industry: more than 60% for electronics and less than 20% for the majority of producer goods.
-The state sector still contributes approximately 39% to the GDP.
+Their share in the sector's added value varies according to the industry: more than 60% for electronics and less than 20% for the majority of producer goods.
+The value-added industrial output went up 4.6% year on year in 2023 (data NBS).
+The output of the equipment manufacturing sector expanded 6.8% y-o-y in 2023, faster than the average industrial production growth.
+The production of solar batteries, new energy vehicles and power generation equipment surged 54%, 30.3%, and 28.5%, respectively.

-The services sector's share in the GDP is approximately 57.8% and it employed around 48% of the workforce in 2022 (World Bank, 2023).
+The services sector in China has witnessed rapid expansion in the last decade, becoming the largest contributor to GDP (52.8%), surpassing manufacturing, and employing around 47% of the workforce (World Bank).
 Even though the sector's GDP share has been growing in recent years, the service sector as a whole, encumbered by public monopolies and restrictive regulations, has not progressed.
 The development of the sector has been constrained by the country’s focus on manufactured exports and the substantial barriers to investment in the sector.
-However, the Chinese government has been focusing more on the services sectors lately, particularly in sub-sectors such as finance, logistics, education, healthcare and it is also aiming to rank among the top exporters for transport, tourism and construction.
+However, the Chinese government has been focusing more on the services sectors lately, particularly in sub-sectors such as finance, logistics, education, and healthcare, as it is also aiming to rank among the top exporters for transport, tourism and construction.
+The trade sector is particularly strong and includes online giants like Alibaba and JD.com.

 Breakdown of Economic Activity By Sector Agriculture Industry Services